November 13, 2024

 Ambassador (ret.)
 Barbara K. Bodine spent over 30 years in the U.S. Foreign Service, focusing on Arabian Peninsula and greater Persian Gulf issues, specifically U.S. bilateral and regional policy, strategic security issues, counterterrorism, and governance and reform.
 Presently, she serves as distinguished professor in the practice of diplomacy and director of the Institute for the Study of Diplomacy at Georgetown University.

 E.J.
-Dionne Jr. writes about politics in a weekly column for The Washington Post.
+Dionne Jr. writes about politics in a weekly column for the Washington Post.
 He is also a government professor at Georgetown University, a visiting professor at Harvard University, a senior fellow in governance studies at the Brookings Institution, and a frequent commentator on politics for NPR and MSNBC.
 His book Code Red: How Progressives and Moderates Can Unite to Save Our Country (2020) was published by St. Martin’s Press.

 Susan Eisenhower, a policy analyst with a focus on national security, leads the Eisenhower Group.
 She was co-founder and chair emeritus at the Eisenhower Institute.
 She serves on MIT’s energy initiative advisory board and formerly co-chaired the nuclear energy advisory committee for the U.S. secretary of energy.
 In 1998, she was appointed to the National Academy of Sciences committee on international security and arms control.
 She has authored hundreds of columns and written five books, including her most recent How Ike Led: the Principles Behind Eisenhower's Biggest Decisions (2020).